-Before you start, print these instructions and read "Important safety information" on page iv.
+Before you start, print these instructions.
+Read the important safety information first.
+See "Important safety information" on page iv.

 Attention: The internal storage drive (such as a hard disk drive, solid-state drive, or hybrid drive) is very sensitive.
 Incorrect handling can cause damage and permanent loss of data.
 Observe the following guidelines: